osisoft/APIDocumentationSandbox/content/api-reference/streaming-updates/change-broker-signups.md

 `[optional] integer skip`
 <br/>Parameter representing the zero-based offset of the first resource to retrieve.
 If unspecified, a default value of 0 is used.<br/><br/>`[optional] integer count`
 <br/>Maximum number of signup resources to be returned.
 If unspecified, a default value of 100 is used.<br/><br/>`[optional] any resourceFilter`
-<br/>Specifies the accessibility of resources to be returned.
+<br/>SignupResourceFilter specifies the accessibility of resources to be returned.
 If unspecified, all resources will be returned.<br/><br/>

 <h3>Response</h3>